 Once your theme is chosen you can begin to pick decorations, invitations and even food based on your theme.

 There are tons of kids birthday party supplies for a 1st Birthday party.
-To help make your decision easier, find below a few party packs, we like, full of everything you need for a 1st birthday party.

 A little creativity goes a long